 Sales and Marketing Executive

 Melanie supports our sales efforts and takes the lead with our telesales, spending the rest of the week co-ordinating our various marketing activities.
 She is a graduate in Design and Digital Arts, with a few years’ experience in marketing for both a start-up company and small local charity.
 Melanie loves the outdoors, enjoying cycling and mountain biking, kayaking, skiing and landscape photography.
-She’s also an active volunteer, managing Belles on Bikes Moray, serving as Vice Chairperson for Helgin Roller Derby, and volunteering for the National Trust for Scotland’s Conservation Volunteers.
-Her favourite Spey Valley beer is Stillman’s IPA – she likes ’em hoppy!
+She’s also an active volunteer, managing Belles on Bikes Moray and volunteering for the National Trust for Scotland’s Conservation Volunteers, when she’s not skating for Helgin Roller Derby.
+Her favourite Spey Valley beer is Stillman’s IPA or Spiced Oot, depending on the weather!

 The boring bit.
 Scott spent close to twenty years in the City – based in London, Edinburgh and Glasgow – as an institutional portfolio manager, investing in publicly-traded securities and private equity (restricted securities) both here in the UK and overseas.
 He went on to set up and run a number of small businesses, including a veterinary diagnostics R&D enterprise that he ran for over twelve years, and an SME consultancy specialising in business planning.
 Scott does all the sums.
 He has a lousy palette, and so unsurprisingly favours all the really hoppy ones that annexe the roof of your mouth and refuse to leave until you’ve noticed them.